Daniel-Montet/fmovies-client/README.md

-I got bored and decided to create a clone of the famous movie piracy website fmovies.
+I decided to create a clone of the famous movie piracy website fmovies because, why not?

 ## Getting Started